Is bubble tea dangerous?

 From the outset, all people who have tasted this (delicious) beverage will have observed that it presents a choking hazard, especially among younger people.
 Because bubble tea is first of all rubbery pearls that you swallow by sucking them very hard using a straw… and which can accidentally enter the lungs.
 Not great.

 Another problem?
 If you don’t inadvertently suck them up at the risk of choking, tapioca pearls are no less dangerous!
-In China – always! – a young girl who complained about stomach aches and of constipation discovered that the culprits were the hundreds of tapioca balls which she had swallowed without chewing and which then blocked her digestive system2.
+In China – always! – a young girl who complained regarding stomach aches and of constipation discovered that the culprits were the hundreds of tapioca balls which she had swallowed without chewing and which then blocked her digestive system2.

 The worst ?
 Its sugar content is not the only harm attributable to bubble tea!
-A young Chinese man had the bitter experience when he found himself unable to move his hands and feet after drinking too much bubble tea.3.
+A young Chinese man had the bitter experience when he found himself unable to move his hands and feet following drinking too much bubble tea.3.
 In question ?
 Overconsumption of bubble tea would have caused it to infiltrate the bloodstream, in the form of crystals, leading to an abnormally high level of uric acid and a form ofarthritis blocking joints – or gout attack -…

 In Germany, studies have even looked at the existence of a potential link between bubble tea and cancers.
 In 2012, by analyzing samples of tapioca balls, German researchers found traces of chemicals (styrene, acetophenone, brominated substances, etc.) having a proven link with the development of cancers and other harmful effects on health, the immune system, the reproductive system, the nervous system and the endocrine system.
 But the German research was notably contested by Taiwan’s Food and Drug Administration which questioned the authenticity of the test results…